Dzeremaja2/ASCII-converter/README.md

 ## HOW TO USE
 Let's firstly start with 2D tilemap engine.
 In the folder **PythonCode** you will find base for my Tilemap Engine written as "ascii_studioV.2.py" and **algorithm for ASCII conversion** named "ASCII algorithm PY".
 Before running the pythone script ***YOU WILL NEED TO INSTALL CUSTOMKTINKER LIBRARY FOR TILEMAP ENGINE TO WORK***. <br/>
-After you installed all necessery libraries you can run the code and I encourige you to take a look at the thesis paper and get more familiar with the UI.
+After you installed all necessery libraries you can run the code and I encourage you to take a look at the thesis paper and get more familiar with the UI.
+1. You load wanted image into the right top window;
+2. Paste the ASCII algorithm PY
+3. **Load ASCII atlas texture** that is provided in "Textures" folder (choose one named only "ASCII")
+   - Now you are supposed to see something in the result window on the right side.
+If there is nothing to show, press the Force refresh button.
+You should see black and white image with outlines.
+These are here to help you dial the looks of edge engine by sliding the Sigma_1 and Sigma_2 sliders (you can also tweak the settings with threshold and gain sliders)